KINGAKWO/KINGAKWO/README.md

 ### 🗂️ Latest Projects

-recap of the projects worked as I took the Microsoft automation scripting with Python (https://github.com/KINGAKWO/python-automation-course.git)
+recap of the projects worked as I took the Microsoft automation scripting with Python which is also part of the Microsoft Python Certification Course (https://github.com/KINGAKWO/python-automation-course.git)

+A personal repo for learning and practicing Python as a software engineering student undertaking the Microsoft Python Certification Course (https://github.com/KINGAKWO/learning-python-journey.git)

 LINGO ROOTS web app to learn cameroonian local languages like bafaw,duala (https://github.com/KINGAKWO/LingoRoots-studio-.git)